 In addition to providing for the emotional and social growth of our campers, we also encourage them in their faith development.
 Cedarkirk is a faith-based camp affiliated with the Presbyterian Church (USA).
 Every summer, Cedarkirk hosts campers from a variety of denominational backgrounds, and often campers from other faith backgrounds.

-Worship: Each day, all the small groups within a given age range will come together for worship (in the era of COVID, these will be distanced and open-air gatherings).
-Worship is led by a volunteer pastor, youth director, or educator from one of the churches that support us, or one of Cedarkirk’s unit coordinators.
+Worship: Each day, all the small groups within a given age range will come together for worship (in the era of COVID, these will be distanced, masked gatherings).
+Worship is led by a volunteer pastor, youth director, or educator from one of the churches that support us, or one of Cedarkirk’s unit coordinators or directors.
 Besides lots of singing, each worship highlights the day’s theme from our curriculum and usually includes some creative or energetic way of relating to that theme.
 We recognize that some campers have grown up in a church, while others have never been to church, so worship is presented in a way that all campers and staff can take something from it.
-Regardless of a camper’s background, worship at camp looks a lot different from what most kids think “church” is, and we encourage them to explore that feeling: that worshiping God can happen anywhere, whether inside a sanctuary or under a tree.
+Regardless of a camper’s background, worship at camp looks a lot different from what most kids think “church” is, and we encourage them to explore that feeling: that connecting to God can happen anywhere, whether inside a sanctuary or under a tree.

 Philosophy: In terms of theology at camp, we see our job as helping kids figure out where they fit into God’s story.
 We are privileged to meet campers at a time when many of them are wrestling with who they are, what their place is in the world, and what faith means to them as they transition from child to youth to young adult.
 Our job is simply to encourage them in that journey, to provide love and support, and to challenge them to do the difficult work of loving and serving others.